-As creative people, unless we are producing things for no financial reward, and especially those of us who work on an independent basis, attracting and winning clients and customers is effectively the most important aspect of the package of work we do (beyond the creative work itself).
+As creative people, purchase unless we are producing things for no financial reward, medical and especially those of us who work on an independent basis, attracting and winning clients and customers is effectively the most important aspect of the package of work we do (beyond the creative work itself).

 Having seen responses to various questions from hundreds of you, it is obvious that problems with clients rank high on the list of frustrations for creative people.
 Such issues range from being paid too little and late, being under-appreciated as providers of important services and things of real cultural value, miscommunication, ignorance, being dropped at the last minute, downright abuse, being unable to find them, and lack of respect.